Suth272/milestone-project-heritage-housing-issues/README.md

 ## Unfixed Bugs

-* You will need to mention unfixed bugs and why they were not fixed.
-This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not valid reason to leave bugs unfixed.
+* This is mainly for the assessors at code institute.
+* My project is incomplete due to computer issues and frustration with my computer and loss of my project so close to the deadline led to this incomplete project.

 ## Deployment

 ### Heroku

-* The App live link is: <https://YOUR_APP_NAME.herokuapp.com/>
+* The App live link is: <https://suth-heritage-housing-issues-ccf1a198931e.herokuapp.com>
 * Set the .python-version Python version to a [Heroku-24](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
 * The project was deployed to Heroku using the following steps.